2pisoftware/cmfive-core/README.md

 #### Templates

 Templates act as a compliment to an action.
-For Cmfive to match a tempalte to an action, it should follow the same submodule layout as its action counterpart and follow this naming convention:
+For Cmfive to match a template to an action, it should have the same submodule layout as its action counterpart and follow this naming convention:
 ```
 <action name>.tpl.php
 ```